tusharganguli/tusharganguli.github.io/_posts/2024-11-17-random-variable.md

+---
+layout: post
+title: What is a Random Variable?
+date: 2015-10-20 11:12:00-0400
+description: an example of a blog post with some math
+tags: randomvariable probability
+categories: probability
+related_posts: false
+---

 # What is a Random Variable?
 (Draft)

 According to Gubner [1], Note 2.1, A function X from $\Omega$ into $\mathbb{R}$ is a random variable if and only if,